This post may contain affiliate links, you can read my affiliate disclosure here.

 #3 BLEND THEM

-I am thisclose to buying a Vitamix, I’ve been wanting one for years and know that I will use it, I’m just waiting for it to go on sale (I’ve been looking at this one).
+I am thisclose to buying a Vitamix, I’ve been wanting one for years and know that I will use it, I’m just waiting for it to go on sale.
 In the meantime, I have a decent blender that I use a lot.
 I find smoothies are a great place to hide extra fruits and veggies to bump up my intake each day.

-UPDATE: I got the blender and LOVE it!
+UPDATE: I got a Vitamix and love it!

 #4 HIDE THEM